By Cristina Utti MA, MFA

 Affirmation: Serenity comes when I surrender.

-Kneel on the floor, with your knees pointed forward and your feet stretched behind you.
-Now sit back on your heels so that your back is upright.
+Kneel on the floor.
+Sit back on your heels so that your back is upright.
 You can put a pillow under your buttocks or knees for padding in order to be comfortable in the position; if you cannot kneel, sit on a chair so that your spine remains straight rather than hunched over.
 Relax your shoulders.
 Keep your chest open.
 Breathe deeply and slowly to help you relax the body and mind.
 Imagine that you are firmly planted like a mountain, energy going up your spine, feeling strong and serene.

 2. Balasana (Child’s Pose)